 - Which teams should participate in the accelerator?

-The strongest results come when AI, data science, ML engineering, platform, product, governance, and architecture leaders participate together, along with the teams responsible for training, evaluation, and model operations. - How much time should leaders and working teams expect to commit?
+Include AI, data science, product, engineering, risk, and platform leaders. - How much time should leaders and working teams expect to commit?

 - What changes when Model Training & Fine-Tuning readiness improves?